rasmus-kirk/halo-accumulation/report/report.md

 Valiant in his original 2008 paper.
 Instead he constructs a proof-tree of size $\Oc(\lg(n))$ size, to circumvent this.
-However, practical applications conjecture that the failure of the extractor does not lead to any real-world attack, thus still acheiving constant proof sizes, but with an additional security assumption added.
+However, practical applications conjecture that the failure of the extractor does not lead to any real-world attack, thus still achieving constant proof sizes, but with an additional security assumption added.

 ## The Implementation